Hercules, Prisoner of Evil

 Hercules, Prisoner of Evil (Ursus il terrore dei Kirghisi) is a 1964 Italian peplum film directed by Anthony Dawson and an uncredited Ruggero Deodato.
-Deodato, the official assistant director, replaced Margheriti as he was busy with the completion of the film The Fall of Rome.
-Deodato actually directed most of the film in actuality but Margheriti was credited as the director.
+Deodato, credited as assistant director, replaced Margheriti who was busy with the completion of the film The Fall of Rome.
 The film is filled with a variety of horrific themes and elements, featuring a killer werewolf, and is as much a horror film as it is a peplum.

 Plot

 The mighty Ursus is given a potion to drink that transforms him on certain nights into a murderous werewolf.
 Ursus kills several innocent people in the forest before realizing that he himself is the creature the local villagers are seeking to destroy.
 Ursus is referred to as Hercules in the English-dubbed prints.